Veetaha/using.macro/README.md

 ```
 ## Syntax

-The way you import macro doesn't matter (as long as TypeScript eats it):
+The way you import this macro doesn't matter (as long as TypeScript eats it):
 ```ts
 import using from 'using.macro';
 import kek   from 'using.macro';